International Moot Court Funding 2013-2014

 - Curriculum vitae.
 All team members, including the coach, must submit curriculum vitae.

 - Amount and payment deadline of registration fees.
 In cases where the registration fee includes participation fees (such as housing, food, etc.) this must be indicated and itemized by the Team Administrator.
 Payment instructions (accepted method of payment, currency, contact information, etc.) should also be included.

 - A copy or print-out of the program of the event.
 This may be from a website, or correspondence from the event's organizer.

 - Proof that the students have been accepted as participants in the event.

 - Completed and signed Team Administrator Approval Form.
 This form must be signed by all participants.

-- Copy of NYU ID.
-Please submit copies of NYU ID for all those students participating in the event.
+- Copy or scan of NYU ID.
+Please submit copies/scans of NYU ID for all those students participating in the event.

 Please print or type the funding application, electronic submissions are strongly encouraged.
 Please note that it is the applicant's responsibility to ensure that the application is complete.
 Incomplete or handwritten applications will not be considered.
 More detailed information, requirements and exclusions can be found in the International Moot Court Funding Guidelines.